Making black tea from Camellia sinensis is one of the great joys of growing your own tea.

 Increase the rolling pressure even more by using the knot in the pillowcase as a fulcrum to lever against the leaf ball.

 After only a few twists and rolls on the knot, you’ll need to open the pillowcase and break up the leaf ball.
-There’s no need to dump the leaves onto the tabletop; just spread the fabric and gently break up the ball with your fingers.
+Just spread the fabric, reach in with your hands, and gently break up the ball with your fingers.

 Repeat the steps to spin the leaves into the corner and then twist the fabric to make a tea ball.